Welcome to the western edition of the online studio of Francisco Mattos, built w/ printed pieces, web endeavors

 ▶ Death Denied

-Be prepared to let go.
-Be prepared to be picked on.
-Be prepared to pay up for IOUs.
-Time is granted to take a swim in one’s subconscious, submerged for a luxuriant soak.
+Prepare to let go.
+Prepare to be picked on.
+Be prepared to pay IOUs.
+Time is granted to soak in a bath of one’s subconscious.
 Time enough to prune the past, face the future.
-The god of the dead’s parting gift should restore situations and people to the way they were.
+The god of rebirth’s parting gift should restore situations to the way they were.
 In a natal chart it can cause constant application of the brakes: Inability to change and unable to express intensity.
-Inability to go w/ the flow and unable to recognize what just took place.
+Inability to go w/ the flow and unable to recognize what just played out.
 Inability to trust and unable to guard from predation.
-Inability to lead while reluctant to forgive manipulation and betrayal.
+Inability to lead while reluctant to forgive betrayal.

-Self delusional no more; the god of earthqukes is still and clear.
-Time enough to slowly wake up from a dream.
-Poseidon's parting gift is to return one’s own veil, his need for a net now over.
-In a natal chart, there will be a diffuse unawareness of beginnings and ends, as well as a diffuse awareness of the ego and its extent.
+Self delusional no more; the god of earthquakes is still, crystal clear.
+Time enough to slowly wake up from dream.
+Poseidon’s parting gift is to return the veil he borrowed and redrape it over your head.
+In a natal chart, there will be a diffuse unawareness of beginnings and ends, as well as a diffuse awareness of the ego and its boundary.

 Time enough to detach from jollity.
 A disbelief in the future sets in, overlaid w/ a general lassitude for warning signs of optimism.
 Time is granted to set up, and run, endeavors both personal and collective.
-The allfather’s parting gift is a gain, made through pain.
+The thunder god’s parting gift can be a gain, made through pain.
 In a natal chart it can denote stunted growth, and a practitioner of the seven vices.
 A show-off; broke to boot.

-ARES will take a two-week break before autumn ends, w/ him are his two sons.
-While Deimos holds a lit torch, Phobos takes out 13 stitches on his father’s arm.
-The god of war alone knows it was from self-harm.
-Now what should be a plain task morphs instead into a delicate operation filled w/ unpredictability.
+Taking a two-week break before autumn ends, ARES seeks help from his two sons.
+While Deimos holds a lit torch, Phobos takes out 13 stitches on arm of the god of war’.
+What should be guileless morphs instead into a delicate operation filled w/ iffiness.

 ▶ Libido Locked

 Trivial and transient frustrations make for an accident-prone period.
-Ares departs w/ no gift forthcoming, save a scar that needs healing.
-In a natal chart, the frustrations will multiply: Unresponsive father.
-Undefined face.
+When the guardian of agriculture departs, he leaves a scar that needs to heal.
+In a natal chart, frustrations will multiply: Unresponsive father.
+Undefined features.
 Unfulfilled focus.
 Unsettled fights.
 Unassured fucks.